strimzi/strimzi.github.io/_posts/2018-06-11-deploying-kafka-on-kubernetes-with-local-storage-using-strimzi.md

 # Kubernetes storage

 When running Kafka on bare metal or on virtual machines, both local as well as network attached storage are quite easy to use.
-In fact, whatever storage is supported by your operating system can work.
+In fact, whatever storage is supported by your operating system will work.
 But what if you are running Kafka on Kubernetes or on OpenShift platforms?
 You need to use the storage as supported by your platform.